 3. What happens in the Summer Program?

-4. What is involved with the Intro to Religious Studies course?
+4. What is involved with the US HISTORY: To 1865 course?
 Will there be homework?

-course satisfies a core requirement.
-This class is scheduled for three weeks, and you will have more interaction with the instructor than if the course had been taken during a regular trimester term.
-You will be responsible for the same amount of material as during the term.
+The US HISTORY: To 1865 course satisfies a core requirement.
+This class is scheduled for two weeks, and you will have more interaction with the instructor than if the course had been taken during a regular semester.
+You will be responsible for the same amount of material as during the semester.

 5. Do I get grades during the Summer Program?